green-fox-academy/abdallahgeha/Final exam Boiii/final exam solution.md

 - Able to explain the need for style guides and linters

-    code readabilty and making it easier to refactor or modify a code having a styling convention makes it more posible to identify different parts of a code linters will force a styleguide on a code and make it more consistant ..
+    code readabilty and making it easier to refactor or modify a code
+    having a styling convention makes it more posible to identify different parts of a code
+    linters will force a styleguide on a code and make it more consistant ..

 - Able to explain how to reduce the complexity of a method

-    Use small methods :
+    - Use small methods :
         reusing code wherever possible and creating smaller methods which accomplish specific tasks.
         This can significantly reduce the number of lines and improve readability of the code.

-    Reduce if/else statements :
+    - Reduce if/else statements :
         Most often, we don’t need an else statement, as we can just use return inside the ‘if’ statement

 ## OOP

 - Able to explain difference between a class and an instance and the role of constructors

-    class         : a blueprint or prototype from which objects are created An instance   : a single and unique unit of a class constructor   : role is to initialize the object of a class
+    - A class         : a blueprint or prototype from which objects are created
+    - An instance   : a single and unique unit of a class constructor   : role is to initialize the object of a class
-    method        : role is to perform a task by executing code
+    - method        : role is to perform a task by executing code
     ```
     class Student {
       constructor() {